An adventure is only an inconvenience rightly considered. An inconvenience is only an adventure wrongly considered.

 Follow the path less travelled

-If you already commute by bike (or have in the past), Adventure Commuting is nothing more than
+If you already commute by bike, Adventure Commuting is nothing more than

 changing your route for a tougher, less predictable, more varied one.
 Those bridleways, footpaths